Today, I would like to ask the people in this room a simple question:

 These therapies are collectively known as psychedelic-assisted therapies.

-In trials, psychedelic-assisted therapy has shown upwards of 60% remission rates, and over 80% of participants experienced a clinically significant reduction in symptoms.
+In trials, psychedelic-assisted therapies has shown upwards of 60% remission rates, and over 80% of participants experienced a clinically significant reduction in symptoms.

 In a study investigating Psilocybin-assisted therapy compared to a commonly prescribed anti-depressant a SSRI, psilocybin demonstrated remission rates twice as high as the anti-depressant group.